https://ohms.libs.uga.edu%2Fviewer.php%3Fcachefile%3Drussell%252FRBRL220ROGP-050.xml#segment38

 MIXON: And all three of us were in the same district.
 And I said, okay now.

-This is a cat of a different color here, and I think Ill just sit this one out.
-I think I ought to be nice about it, because Ive had a good run.
-And so sure enough, the time comes that they call me from the office to tell me that the governor - - you know, shes sorry, the governor will not be able to 01:59:00reappoint me.
-I said, Oh, thats all right.
-I said, I understand that, but I said, I want to make sure.
-Is it, you know, and I named the person.
-I said, Was that one appointed?
-And she said, Yes.
-I said, Fine.
-Hes a good member, and its okay.
+This is a cat of a different color here, and I think I’ll just sit this one out.
+I think I ought to be nice about it, because I’ve had a good run.
+And so sure enough, the time comes that they call me from the office to tell me that 01:59:00the governor - - you know, she’s sorry, the governor will not be able to reappoint me.
+I said, “Oh, that’s all right.”
+I said, “I understand that,” but I said, “I want to make sure.
+Is it…,” you know, and I named the person.
+I said, “Was that one appointed?”
+And she said, “Yes.”
+I said, “Fine.
+He’s a good member, and it’s okay.”
 And so she went on telling me how the governor really wanted to appoint me, but my term was up and so on.
-I said, Look, its okay.
-I understand.
-I said, This call is harder on you than it is on me, because I knew it was coming, and it cant be much fun to keep calling people with bad news, you know.
-Its okay.
+I said, “Look, it’s okay.
+I understand.”
+I said, “This call is harder on you than it is on me, because I knew it was coming, and it can’t be much fun to keep calling people with bad news,” you know.
+“It’s okay.”
 And so they went on well.
 But let me tell you what happens, how nice they are to old ladies.
-Im sorry that you wont ever get to be an old lady, because they are really nice to old ladies.
-I got a call from the director, and he said they wanted to do something to commemorate my retirement.
-I thought, well 02:00:00heres diplomacy - - you know, you get fired but youre retiring.
-And I said, Well, that would be very gracious of you, and I assumed that they were going to have me at the next meeting and give me a plaque and say something nice, you know, how they always do.
+I’m sorry that you won’t ever get to be an old lady, because they are really nice to old ladies.
+I got a call from the director, and he said 02:00:00they wanted to do something to commemorate my retirement.
+I thought, well here’s diplomacy - - you know, you get fired but you’re retiring.
+And I said, “Well, that would be very gracious of you,” and I assumed that they were going to have me at the next meeting and give me a plaque and say something nice, you know, how they always do.
 And - - but guess what they did?
 He said that they wanted to endow a scholarship at Abraham Baldwin College in my name.
-I said, You cant do that!
-You know, were talking about public money.
-Were talking about scholarship money.
-I didnt think they could do it.
-And he said, I dont see why not.
-I talked with legal, and I talked with the governors office.
-I said, Well, I can tell you right now, its okay with me, you know, if it is with everybody else.
-But as a matter of fact, the 02:01:00Abraham Baldwin College named me distinguished alumnus about four or five years ago.
-Thats another interesting story to me.
+I said, “You can’t do that!”
+You know, we’re talking about public money.
+We’re talking about scholarship money.
+I didn’t think they could do it.
+And he said, “I don’t see why not.
+I talked with legal, and I talked with the governor’s office.”
+I said, “Well, I can tell you right now, it’s okay 02:01:00with me, you know, if it is with everybody else.”
+But as a matter of fact, the Abraham Baldwin College named me distinguished alumnus about four or five years ago.
+That’s another interesting story to me.
 But anyway, they endowed $50,000 in my name at Abraham Baldwin College.
-And so Dr. Bridges told me - - I told the president of the college, I said, Use it any way it can be used, but the only thing I would like for it to be given to someone who has shown that theyll use their education for something other than just get a job, that they are interested in the community.
-And I would like to use my maiden name.
-I said I have Mixon, and, of course, I would have never gone to college if I had not married the kind of man that I did, and his name will be commemorated.
-But not 02:02:00only did my parents teach me to go with what you got, but also Grandpa told me that his grandpa, the grandson of the Lastinger immigrant, came to Southwest Georgia in 1826 when he was 22 years old to teach, Grandpa said, in the little three-month schools.SHORT: Mm-hmm.
+And so Dr. Bridges told me - - I told the president of the college, I said, “Use it any way it can be used, but the only thing I would like for it to be given to someone who has shown that they’ll use their education for something other than just get a job, that they are interested in the community.
+And I would like to use my maiden name.”
+I said I have Mixon, and, of course, I would have never gone to college if I had not 02:02:00married the kind of man that I did, and his name will be commemorated.
+But not only did my parents teach me to go with what you got, but also Grandpa told me that his grandpa, the grandson of the Lastinger immigrant, came to Southwest Georgia in 1826 when he was 22 years old to teach, Grandpa said, in the little three-month schools.SHORT: Mm-hmm.

-MIXON: Some things dont change though.
+MIXON: Some things don’t change though.
 We no longer have three-month

 schools, but I read an old publication on pioneers of Southwest Georgia, and when they interviewed him, he complained that he had paid for his passage to Southwest Georgia, but he had to drive an ox cart all the way - - much offended, even after he was an old man.
-I suppose thats like you having to drive a broken down Volkswagen now.
-Im not sure what the problem was.
-But I like the 02:03:00idea that the name Lastinger goes on from that long-ago teacher.
+I suppose that’s like you having to drive a 02:03:00broken down Volkswagen now.
+I’m not sure what the problem was.
+But I like the idea that the name Lastinger goes on from that long-ago teacher.
 And also Dr. Bridges said that he wanted the money kept with the foundation board rather than with the other board.
-And I said, Well, it doesnt matter to me.
-And he said, Well, if we - - if its in our hands, we can add to it.
-And I said, Oh, Dr. Bridges, Ive asked people for so much money for so many causes over the years, I just dont have the heart to ask them to contribute to a scholarship for me.
-He said, Oh, thats all right.
-Ill do it.
-You dont have to do it.
-Ill do it.
-Ill just use your good name and Ill do it.
+And I said, “Well, it doesn’t matter to me.”
+And he said, “Well, if we - - if it’s in our hands, we can add to it.”
+And I said, “Oh, Dr. Bridges, I’ve asked people for so much money for so many causes over the years, I just don’t have the heart to ask them to contribute to a scholarship for me.”
+He said, “Oh, that’s all right.
+I’ll do it.
+You don’t have to do it.
+I’ll do it.
+I’ll just use your good name and I’ll do it.”
 And sure enough, we got a nice little amount, and we had a party for it.
-And they decorated the room with my parasols, and they did my - - they did a pink scrapbook with the letters from people all over.
-02:04:00SHORT: Mm-hmm.
+And they decorated the room with my parasols, and they did my - - 02:04:00they did a pink scrapbook with the letters from people all over.SHORT: Mm-hmm.

 MIXON: You know how they do retirement scrapbooks.
-And they put it, The
+And they put it, “The

-Power of the Parasol Eunice Mixon and Friends.
-So I - - when I get fired, I get fired in style.SHORT: Well, youve certainly had a very interesting life.
+Power of the Parasol – Eunice Mixon and Friends.”
+So I - - when I get fired, I get fired in style.SHORT: Well, you’ve certainly had a very interesting life.
 And I want to

 thank you on behalf of the Richard Russell Library and the University of Georgia for being our guest.MIXON: Oh, can I - - well, I want to tell you where I got my corsage.